 Founded by Royal Charter in 1541 by King Henry VIII, Christ College truly values its ancient heritage and history.

 The modern Christ College is a co-educational, boarding and day independent school catering for students aged 7 - 18 years.

-The community is a small and secure one, with students fully supported in all they do; the school is justly proud of its consistently high academic results and the strong relationships between pupils and staff.
+The community is a small and secure one, with students fully supported in all they do; the school is justly proud of its consistently high academic results and the strong relationships between students and staff.

 A-Level results are strong each year, enabling the majority of students to go on to their first-choice university.
 Students go on to a great variety of course such as Engineering at Oxford; Psychology in Durham; Medicine in Cardiff, and Economics at the London School of Economics (LSE).
 Courses in Design, Art, Languages, Law, and Business are also popular choices.

 Education beyond the narrow requirements of examinations is a key part of being a Breconian; students learn teamwork, initiative, and independence - in the classroom and outside the curriculum.
 A full and varied programme of music, drama, and sport gives students every opportunity to explore their talent and develop confidence.